-No data from Support to financial schemes actions is available from Marseille pilot.
+No data from Support to financial schemes actions is available from Marseille pilot, except for the participation rates shown in Table 10.

-The participation numbers show a strong involvement of women in all reported activities, as females represented 51% of Collective assemblies' participants, 84% in Household visits, 73% in DIY workshops and 85% in Health workshops.
-As in other pilots, women participation is higher when vulnerable groups are addressed.
-Household visits, DIY workshops and Health workshops' attendees belonged to vulnerable groups.
-Collective assemblies, on the other hand, involved different groups: visitors to social centres, charitable organizations and local NGOs; staff from vulnerable groups working in social companies; and university students, which included people who were not affected by energy poverty.
+The participation numbers show a strong involvement of women in all reported activities, as females represented 54% of Collective assemblies' participants, 77% in Household visits, 66% in DIY workshops and 84% in Health workshops.
+As in other pilots, women participation is higher when groups in situation of financial vulnerability are addressed.
+Household visits, DIY workshops and Health workshops' attendees belonged to financially vulnerable groups.
+Collective assemblies, on the other hand, involved different groups: visitors to social centres, charitable organizations and local NGOs; staff from financially vulnerable groups working in social companies; and university students, which included people who were not affected by energy poverty.
 The sessions held at the local university registered the highest number of participants (140) but the lower female participation (30%) from all sessions.
-In the rest of Collective assemblies, were vulnerable groups were addressed, women's participation (76%) was similar to that of DIY workshops.
+In the rest of Collective assemblies, in which people in situation of financial vulnerability were addressed, women's participation (76%) was similar to that of Household visits.

-From the Household visits' data, women empowerment indicators show similar trends to other pilots, in the sense that a fewer percentage of women had an active role at home than the share of participants.
+From the Household visits' data (n= 25 respondents), women empowerment indicators show similar trends to other pilots, in the sense that a fewer percentage of women had an active role at home than the share of participants.
 However, the gap is smaller than in other places.
-In fact, it is relevant to observe the higher percentage of participant household sin which women, or both genders, are active participants in energy-related issues at home, particularly when compared to other pilots' data.
+In fact, it is relevant to observe the higher percentage of participant households in which women, or both genders, are active participants in energy-related issues at home, particularly when compared to other pilots' data.

-Figure 3.
+Figure 5.
 Gender indicators for Household visits in Marseille pilot site (n = 25).

-Women empowerment data from 15 out of the 66 participants to DIY workshops is also available for Marseille pilot.
+Women empowerment data from 15 out of the 74 participants to DIY workshops is also available for Marseille pilot.
 Similar to Household visits results, the share of women in empowerment indicators is slightly lower than the share of respondents, but the gap is narrower than in other pilots.
-It is also relevant to observe the high percentage of respondents in which both genders are in charge of paying the bills.
-Lastly, data from four households is not available regarding the gender of the person in charge of decision making, which makes the results less representative given the already low number of respondents.
+The high percentage of households in which men and women together are in charge of paying the bills is relevant, although the sample is small to be conclusive about gender dynamics in Marseille's pilot.

-Figure 4.
+Figure 6.
 Gender indicators for DIY workshops in Marseille pilot site (n = 15).

 From Health workshops' participants, contract-holder's gender information is available from 41 participants.
 Within this group 71% reported that their energy and water supply contracts were under the woman or both genders' names.
-This is lower than the share reported for Household visits (84%) and lower than the female participants share in this activity (85%), which reflects the trend observed in other pilots were women are less empowered at home even when they are overrepresented in vulnerable homes.
+This is lower than the share reported for Household visits (84%) and lower than the female participants share in this activity (85%), which reflects the trend observed in other pilots were women are less empowered at home even when they are overrepresented in financially vulnerable homes.
 No information is available regarding the gender of the person in charge of paying bills or making decisions, so no other conclusions can be drawn in this case.

 Health indicators are only available for the Household visits action.
-As observed in Figure 5, most of the respondents (48%) mentioned to have good or very good health condition, while 40% reported to have a fair health condition.
+As observed in Figure 7, most of the respondents (48%) mentioned to have good or very good health condition, while 40% reported to have a fair health condition.
 Just 12% stated to have a very poor condition, and no "poor health condition" responses are recorded.
 However, 56% of respondents stated to have a longstanding condition.
 From this group, 50% reported to suffer from high blood pressure, and 1% from migraines, depression and anxiety.
 The rest did not specify the nature of their longstanding health issue.